NervanaSystems/ngraph/doc/sphinx/source/frameworks/paddle_integ.rst

 3. Ease of maintenance

-To satisfy the first design criteria, nGraph designed its operator to match PaddlePaddle implementation. nGraph is triggered in the executor exactly in the same way as MKL-DNN and requires one line of code.
+To satisfy the first design criteria, nGraph designed its operator to match PaddlePaddle implementation. nGraph is triggered by the PaddlePaddle executor exactly in the same way as MKL-DNN and requires one line of code.

 Once nGraph engine is called, performance optimization is handled by nGraph engine and its C++ backend.
-There is no change made to the PaddlePaddle's python frontend, and end users are not required to change their code to take advantage of nGraph's performance.
+PaddlePaddle's python frontend remains the same, and end users will not need to change their code to take advantage of nGraph's performance.
 This design fulfills the second criteria.

-Lastly, the code contributed by the nGraph team to PaddlePaddle repository mainly resides in the fluid/operator/ngraph directory, and having the nGraph bridge code in one place allows for easy maintenance.
+Lastly, the code contributed by nGraph to PaddlePaddle repository mainly resides in the fluid/operator/ngraph directory, and having most of the nGraph code in one place allows for easy maintenance.

 .. _figure-A: